-When asked what he envisioned as some of the greatest challenges ahead, he immediately replied, "Beating he immediately replied, "Beating Michigan."
+When asked what he envisioned as some of the greatest challenges ahead, he immediately replied, "Beating Michigan."
 Geiger also addressed the challenge of reaching out to alumni who had hoped the athletic director's job would go to one of several former OSU athletes - Rex Kern, Archie Griffin, Bill Hosket or Dutch Baughman.